vexip-ui/vexip-ui/docs/en-US/component/table.md

 However, this way will disable other interactions of rows.
 You can instead add a column which `type` prop is `'drag'` to create a separate drag handler.

+After dragging, you can get the latest data in any of the following ways:

+- Call the `getData` method of the component to obtain
+- Obtain via the second parameter of the `row-drag-end` event callback
+- Obtain via `update:data` event callback (meaning you can use `v-model:data`)

 :::

 :::demo table/virtual